 Computer Aided Design Drafting is communication through the use of graphic representation and creation of 3-D designs.
 Students take courses that prepare them for employment in a variety of exciting and rewarding areas of computer aided design.
-Students take courses using computer-aided-drafting software in the first three quarters as a prerequisite for advanced computer aided drafting courses.
+Students take courses using computer-aided-drafting software in the first three quarters as a prerequisite for advanced design courses.
 Computer design labs are designed to give students hands-on training in an atmosphere commonly found in industry.
 With the use of 3-dimensional rapid prototyping plotters students produce solid ABS plastic parts.
 This simulates the activities Design Drafters would be involved in working with many companies.
-Please note: Students may substitute academic transfer courses for vocational general study courses.
-A minimum grade of "C" or 70% is required in all courses for graduation from this program.
+A minimum grade of "C" or higher is required in all courses for graduation from this program.